Equipment Acquisition

 Transfers In From Other Institutions

 Employing units who have new employees transferring in with equipment from another institution must contact the Inventory Control Office so that transferred equipment items can be tagged and added to the university's inventory.
-If there is a cost associated with the transfer, it is treated as procurement and the Purchasing Department must handle the acquisition.
+If there is a cost associated with the transfer, it is treated as procurement and Procurement Services must handle the acquisition.

 Donated Equipment